Discover Dolomiti SuperSummer

 Unforgettable experiences in the Italian mountains

 As the world’s largest ski resort, the time to visit the Dolomites is winter, right?
 Wrong!
-With over 100 open lifts across 12 valleys, Dolomiti SuperSummer attracts a wide array of adventure-seeking tourists to the Italian mountains.
+With over 100 open lifts across 12 holiday regions, Dolomiti Supersummer attracts a wide array of adventure-seeking tourists to the Italian mountains.
 Whether it’s a demanding mountain bike ride or climbing a summit, each area offers its own unique challenges.
-The pretty villages in the valleys of the Dolomites are charming, fascinating and varied.
-Explore these special places for yourself and enjoy Dolomiti SuperSummer with your loved ones!
+The pretty villages in the regions of the Dolomites are charming, fascinating and varied.
+Explore these special places for yourself and enjoy Dolomiti Supersummer with your loved ones!

 “Ci vediamo presto” (see you soon) in the Dolomites!